 Amanda Lenhart studies how technology affects human lives, with a special focus on families and children.
-A quantitative and qualitative researcher, Amanda is the Health + Data Research Lead at the Data & Society Research Institute.
+A quantitative and qualitative researcher, Amanda is the program director for the Health & Data team at Data & Society.
 Over decades, she has examined how adolescents and their families use and think about technology, how young adults consume news, how harassment has thrived in online spaces, and how automation will impact workers.
 Most recently, as deputy director of the Better Life Lab at New America, Amanda focused on the ways technology affects workers’ jobs and lives, as well as the family-supportive policies that enable balance between the personal and the professional.
 She began her career at the Pew Research Center, studying how teens and families use social and mobile technologies.

 Amanda specializes in translating rigorous research for a broad national audience.
 Dedicated to public communication, she has testified before congressional subcommittees and the Federal Trade Commission.
 Amanda’s work has been featured in numerous national publications and broadcasts, including the PBS Newshour and NPR’s All Things Considered.